HouseOfVulcan/Maze-Runner-Robot/README.md

 *Click the image above to view on YouTube.*

-**Note:** This is an early run — turning isn’t perfect yet, but you can see the navigation logic in action.
+**Note:** This is an early run, turning isn’t perfect yet, but you can see the navigation logic in action.

 ## Overview